Justin D'Atri Visiting Professor of Law, Business, and Society (Fall 2015)

 - Tel-Aviv University Law School, LL.B., 1988

-Dagan was also the Justin D’Atri Visiting Professor of Law, Business, and Society in the Fall of 2012.
+Dagan was also the Justin D’Atri Visiting Professor of Law, Business, and Society in the Fall of 2012 and the Fall of 2014.
 He also has been a visiting professor at Yale Law School, The University of Michigan Law School, Cornell University Law School, and the University of Toronto Faculty of Law.
 He is a senior fellow at the Israel Democracy Institute and a member of the American Law Institute and the International Academy of Comparative Law.
 Dagan obtained his LL.M. and J.S.D. from Yale Law School after receiving his LL.B., summa cum laude, from Tel Aviv University.

 “Normative Jurisprudence and Legal Realism,” 63 U. Toronto L. J. 442 (2014)